Snack Food Moisture Applications

 - Thousands of measurements per second

-MoistTech offers multiple sensor options to suit your specific application needs including the standard IR3000 series and IR-3000-F series that is Nickel Plated to specifically allow for food environments where frequent wash downs occur and protects against corrosion and abrasion.
-The food grade sensor includes a Kel-F window in place of our standard glass.
+MoistTech offers multiple sensor options to suit your specific application needs, including the standard IR3000 series and IR-3000-F series.
+They are Nickel Plated for food environments where frequent washdowns occur, as it protects against corrosion and abrasion.
+The food-grade sensor includes a Kel-F window in place of our standard glass.
 Learn more about the IR3000-F sensor here.

 Constant Return on Investment

-Processing line improvements are immediately noticed once a moisture management system is installed.
-Measuring moisture throughout the process provides users with:
+Processing line improvements are immediately noticed once a moisture meter system is installed.
+Measuring moisture throughout the process provides users with the following:

 - Lower Product Waste

-- Better Quality, Appearance, Stability & Shelf Life
+- Better Quality, Appearance, Stability and Shelf Life

 - Improved Product Taste and Consistency

-If the sensor has to be installed close to the oven outlet where it will be susceptible to extreme heat conditions, it is necessary to cool the sensor with either air or water.
-Furthermore, if the sensor is located near an oil spray, it is necessary to clean the sensor’s optical window during regular routine cleaning.
+If the sensor has to be installed close to the oven outlet, where it will be susceptible to extreme heat conditions, it is necessary to cool the sensor with either air or water.
+Furthermore, if the sensor is located near an oil spray, cleaning the sensor’s optical window during routine cleaning is necessary.

-Installing the MoistTech moisture sensor at the exit of the ovens and/or close to packaging will allow the snack food time to stabilize while cooling.
-Ideally, installing a sensor a minute after the ovens while being several inches above the belt or screw conveyor so that a baker can continuously monitor the process and adjust the moisture content if needed.
-If the snacks have gone through an oil spray, it is important to install the sensor at an angle to cut down any reflectant from the oil coating.
+Installing the MoistTech moisture analyzer at the exit of the ovens or close to the packaging area will allow the snack food time to stabilize while cooling.
+Ideally, a sensor can be installed a minute after the ovens while being several inches above the belt or screw conveyor so that a baker can continuously monitor the process and adjust the moisture content if needed.
+If the snacks have gone through an oil spray, installing the sensor at an angle to cut down any reflection from the oil coating is important.